0racle/raku-Deepgrep/README.md

 }
 ```

-For now you will have to manually unpack your indices and index into the array, which means the shape must be uniform (ie. a M×N matrix).
+For now you will have to manually unpack your indices and index into the array, which means the shape should be uniform (eg. a M×N matrix).

 Semilist support for Associatives was recently added for v6.e.PREVIEW, so hopefully Iterables will support this syntax when 6e is released.